-So, when the machines were introduced initially, it was very difficult for people to write the program.
+So, when machines/computers were introduced initially, it was very difficult for people to write the program.
 At that time, machines are not used at the consumer level.
 Machines were used in laboratories only.
 The developers have to learn machine code.
 And the machine language was very tough, and it was used in the very initial stage.

 Later, they thought that they should make some method or they should find some mechanism to make it easy to use machines.
 So, they introduce some language called Assembly language.
 The assembly language was a little easier than the binary language or machine language.
 Assembly language is used in system programming and to develop operating systems.
 Assembly language was a little easy and it can be taught and it can be learned and it can be practiced and can be used assembly language for writing programs.
-The assembly language was quite used for some time and this became a base for conversion from this language to machine language.
+The assembly language was quite used for some time and this became a base for conversion from this assembly language to machine language.